 Take off all wax from the boards before packing them into your bag.
-Pack extra items like your trunks, wetsuit and towel into your board bag and use them as a padding for your board.
+Pack extra items like your trunks, wetsuit, and towel into your board bag and use them as a padding for your board.
 Never forget to label the internal and external parts of your bag with all your contact details.

 Apart from accessories for your board, you also need to take some first aid items for yourself.
 No matter how experienced you are, a few unexpected things could happen while surfing.
-So pack a small first-aid kit.
+So pack a small surfer’s first-aid kit.
 This is particularly important when you are going on a solo surf trip.
-It is good to have sun-cure to treat sunburn and sunscreen to protect your skin, as well as some antibacterial ointment.
+It’s good to have sun-cure to treat sunburn and sunscreen to protect your skin, as well as some antibacterial ointment.

 At popular surf spots, you will find surf camps located within 500 meters or a little further from the beach.
 These camps usually offer hostel-type accommodation with dormitory or private rooms.
-They are budget-friendly and they provide good food, surf guidance and even tuition.
+They are budget-friendly and they provide good food, surf guidance, and even tuition.
 You can also rent surfing equipment from well-established camps.